Holiday Advertising Playbook 2024 Download Playbook New

 For digital advertisers looking to gain the attention of users for their ad campaigns, the most important question is why contextual targeting has an upper hand in the post-cookie era.
 But, before we dive deeper into this topic, let’s recap the difference between audience and contextual targeting.

-Difference between Contextual and Audience Targeting
+Difference between Contextual Targeting and Audience Targeting

 Which one would you like better?